Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

         :width: 60%
         :alt: Show certificate file in Downloads folder

 #.
 Finder will open.
-Locate the certificate in your *Downloads* folder and double click it to open it in the Keychain Access program.
+Locate your unique `adjective-noun Local CA.crt` file in your *Downloads* folder and double click it to open it in the Keychain Access program.
 You will be prompted for your macOS username and password, or thumbprint.
 Then select *Modify Keychain*:

     .. figure:: /_static/images/ssl/macos/trust-cert-macos-4-modify_keychain.png
         :width: 60%